sytabaresa/kingly/README.old.md

 - [ ] include initial history state as a part of initial extended state (this allows to recreate a state machine from its full state : control state, extended state, history state), which opens the way to serialization/de-serialization )

-# Who else uses state machines
-The use of state machines is not unusual for safety-critical software for embedded systems.
-Nearly all safety-critical code on the Airbus A380 is implemented with a [suite of tools](https://www.ansys.com/products/embedded-software/ansys-scade-suite/scade-suite-capabilities#cap1) which produces state machines both as [specification](https://www.youtube.com/watch?list=PL0lZXwHtV6Ok5s-iSkBjHirM1fu53_Phv&v=EHP_spl5xU0) and [implementation](https://www.youtube.com/watch?v=523bJ1vZZmw&index=5&list=PL0lZXwHtV6Ok5s-iSkBjHirM1fu53_Phv) target.
-The driver here is two-fold.
-On the one hand is productivity : writing highly reliable code by hand can be done but it is painstakingly slow, while state machines allow to **generate the code** automatically.
-On the other hand is reliability.
-Quoting Gerard Berry, founder of Esterel technologies, [<< low-level programming techniques will not remain acceptable for large safety-critical programs, since they make behavior understanding and analysis almost impracticable >>](https://ptolemy.berkeley.edu/projects/chess/design/2010/discussions/Pdf/synclang.pdf), in a harsh regulatory context which may require that every single system requirement be traced to the code that implements it (!).
-Requirements modeled by state-machines are amenable to formal verification and validation.

-State machines have also been used extensively in [games of reasonable complexity](http://howtomakeanrpg.com/a/state-machines.html), and [tutorials](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/state-machines-in-games-r2982/) abound on the subject.
-The driving factors are again two.
-First, the basic problem for AI to solve here is : given the state of the world, what should I do?
-Because game character behavior can be modeled (in most cases) as a sequence of different character "mental states", where change in state is driven by the actions of the player or other characters, or possibly some features of the game world, game programmers often find that state machines are a natural choice for defining character AI.
-Second, it is a very accessible and affordable tool vs. alternatives.
-The "decision-action" model is [straightforward enough to appeal to the nonprogrammers](https://www.researchgate.net/publication/284383920_The_Ultimate_Guide_to_FSMs_in_Games) on the game development team (such as level designers), yet impressively powerful.
-FSMs also lend themselves to being quickly sketched out during design and prototyping, and even better, they can be easily and efficiently implemented.

-More prosaically, did you know that ES6 generators compile down to ES5 state machines where no native option is available?
-Facebook's [`regenerator`](https://github.com/facebook/regenerator) is a good example of such.

-So state machines are nothing like a new, experimental tool, but rather one with a fairly extended and proven track in both industrial and consumer applications.